RTA Web Services makes essential tenancy transactions faster, more convenient and more efficient for our customers.

 When using RTA Web Services, your information will be automatically saved as you progress through the digital form.
 If you leave the form before submitting it, you will be able to either continue where you left off, or start a new form.
 Please note, we can only store partially completed forms for seven days.

-Why is the RTA stopping printing from 1 January 2020?
+Why did the RTA stop bulk printing from 1 January 2020?

-The RTA’s drive towards paperless services will reduce the RTA’s environmental footprint and enable us to focus our resources on delivering tailored customer services and support in line with our commitment to delivering excellent customer experiences.
-It will also help reduce the sector’s reliance on paper and its environmental footprint.
+The RTA’s drive towards paperless services enables us to focus our resources on delivering tailored customer services and support, in line with our commitment to delivering excellent customer experiences.
+It also helps reduce the sector’s reliance on paper and its environmental footprint.

 As the use of RTA Web Services increases, there will be a reduced need for RTA bulk printing.
 The RTA is also committed to focusing on smart services for our customers that will ensure the RTA continues to do business sustainably.

-When the RTA stops bulk printing, where can property managers/owners source the Pocket guide for tenants which must be given to tenants at the start of a tenancy?
+Now that the RTA has stopped printing, where can property managers/owners source the Pocket guide for tenants which must be given to tenants at the start of a tenancy?

-As part of the RTA’s digital optimisation, bulk printing of the Pocket guide for tenants will cease from 1 January 2020.
-The RTA recommends customers check the RTA website for the latest version of this guide.
+As part of the RTA’s digital optimisation, bulk printing of the Pocket guide for tenants ceased from 1 January 2020. .

 The RTA encourages property owners/managers to offer a soft copy (PDF copy) of this Information Statement to tenants via email if they are agreeable to it.
-If the tenant agrees, then the property manager/owner must keep a record of the email that is sent to the tenant with the PDF copy of the Information Statement as proof that they have given a copy to the tenant as required under legislation.
-In addition to this, the tenant can easily access the latest version of the Pocket guide for tenants – houses and units on the RTA website any time they require it.
+If the tenant agrees, then the property manager/owner must keep a record of the email that is sent to the tenant with the PDF copy of the Information Statement as proof that they have given a copy to the tenant, as required under legislation.
+In addition, the tenant can easily access the latest version of the Pocket guide for tenants – houses and units on the RTA website any time they require it.